sundew28/passenger-code-test/README.md

 # Passenger Code Test

-An application to download and store postcodes and retrieve post codes on partial partial input (eg: M14 or M13 or AB10 or anything you wish you check for post codes) and postcodes on longitude and latitude entered.
+An application to download and store postcodes and retrieve post codes on partial string matches (postcode) input (eg: M14 or M13 or AB10 or anything you wish you check for post codes) and postcodes on longitude and latitude entered.
 I have used laravel 10 framework to create the application and JWT to set up the authentication.
 I have used the application working around [postcodes.io](https://postcodes.io/) with validation.

 ## Requirements